cjhnbls/pipelinedb-doc-cn/activation-deactivation.rst

 Because :ref:`continuous-views` are continuously processing input streams, it is useful to have a notion of starting and stopping that processing without having to completely shutdown PipelineDB.
 For example, if a continuous view incurs an unexpected amount of system load or begins throwing errors, it may be useful to stop that particular continuous view until the issue is resolved--without having to stop any other continuous views.

 This level of control is provided by the :code:`ACTIVATE` and :code:`DEACTIVATE` commands, which are synonymous with "play" and "pause".
-When a :code:`CONTINUOUS VIEW` is *active*, it is actively reading from its input streams and incrementally updating its result accordingly.
-Conversely, an *inactive* :code:`CONTINUOUS VIEW` is not reading its input streams and is not updating its result.
+When a continuous view is *active*, it is actively reading from its input streams and incrementally updating its result accordingly.
+Conversely, an *inactive* continuous view is not reading its input streams and is not updating its result.

-.. important:: If a :code:`CONTINUOUS VIEW` is inactive, any events written to its input streams while it's inactive will never be read by that :code:`CONTINUOUS VIEW`, even after it is activated again.
-Other active :code:`CONTINUOUS VIEW` s reading from the same input streams will continue to read events regularly, of course.
+.. important:: If a continuous view is inactive, any events written to its input streams while it's inactive will never be read by that continuous view, even after it is activated again.
+Other active continuous views reading from the same input streams will continue to read events regularly, of course.

 ACTIVATE
 -----------